vp2216/instaclone/README.md

 # Instaclone

 App lets users post images and also like other users images.
 Used a coustom api for login registration and all the post functionality.
+Created using React and Tailwind CSS.

 Register with the required details